 |Exoplanet mission timeline.
 Credit: ESA|

 In 2018, NASA launched TESS (Transiting Exoplanet Survey Satellite) to perform an all-sky survey to monitor bright stars for small transiting planets.
 TESS stars are 30–100 times brighter than those surveyed by the Kepler satellite, which means that TESS planets should be far easier to characterise with follow-up observations.
 These follow-up observations will provide refined measurements of the planet masses, sizes, densities, and atmospheric properties.
 Planned to operate for two years, TESS will provide prime targets for further, more detailed characterisation with future large ground-based and space-based telescopes.

-Europe's CHaracterising ExOPlanets Satellite (CHEOPS) mission, a partnership between ESA and Switzerland, will be launched in 2019.
-Using the technique of high precision transit photometry, this mission will study known exoplanets that are smaller than Saturn and are orbiting close to bright stars.
+Europe's CHaracterising ExOPlanets Satellite (CHEOPS) mission, a partnership between ESA and Switzerland, was launched in December 2019 and started operations in April 2020.
+Using the technique of high precision transit photometry, this mission studies known exoplanets that are smaller than Saturn and are orbiting close to bright stars.

 |Artist's impression of CHEOPS.
 Credit: ESA/ATG medialab|

 A key feature of CHEOPS is its follow-up nature: it observes individual stars known to host planets, rather than carrying out sky surveys to search for more.
 Since scientists will know exactly when and where to point the satellite to catch the exoplanet as it transits the disc of its host star, it will be possible to observe multiple planetary transits to build up high precision on the shallow transit signatures of the smaller planets in the Earth–Neptune size range.